Drafts for Notes on Topos Theory and Type Theory [tt-000L]

 • this cone \(\left (V_{{\cal C}} \xrightarrow {p_J} \mathscr {D}(J)\right )_{J \in {\cal J}}\) is a limit cone on \(\mathscr {D}\).

-Simplify wording and put it in § [tt-0023] together with lemma [tt-0059].
+Simplify wording and put it in § [tt-0023] together with Lemma [tt-0059].

-example. direct limit [rosiak2022sheaf, example 68] [tt-004X]
+Example. direct limit [rosiak2022sheaf, example 68] [tt-004X]

 Direct limits is the colimit of a diagram indexed by the ordinal category \(\omega \).
 In other words, for a diagram \[ X_1 \to X_2 \to X_3 \to X_4 \to \cdots \] its colimit is the direct limit \(\lim \limits _{\to } X_n\), defining a diagram of shape \(\omega +1\) :